cubope/django-boilerplate/README.rst

 Boilerplate for Django
 ======================

-Write Django as usual, and let ``django-boilerplate`` help you with the usually painfull staff.
+Write Django as usual, and let ``django-boilerplate`` help you with the usually painfull stuff.

 .. image:: https://img.shields.io/travis/cubope/django-boilerplate/master.svg